 It is time to take a closer look and analyze the subject at what Ethereum is all about?
 What enables it ?and Its role in future?.

 Like any other blockchain Ethereum is a programmable blockchain.
 It is based on a peer-to-peer network protocol which consists of many computers across the world.

-Rather than providing its users the ability to use the pre-defined operations such as the bitcoin transactions, Ethereum allows its users to run any code they want pretty much.
-This code is made available for others to interact with by storing on the blockchain and this is referred to as the smart contracts.
+Rather than offering its users the potential to utilize the pre-defined actions such as the bitcoin transactions, users can execute or run any code they want in Ethereum.
+This code is made available for others to commune with by storing on the blockchain and this is mentioned as the smart contracts.